 CU Boulder Today, managed by Strategic Relations and Communications, is the primary campus news publication.
 The online publication is filled with up-to-date university-related news, feature stories, videos, profiles and announcements.

 A series of newsletters from the publication goes out regularly via email to the campus community.
 The student editions and faculty-staff editions are distributed multiple days per week during the academic year and summer term.
-Additional editions include a senior class edition, a New Buffs edition for incoming students and community edition for Front Range residents and off-campus community members.
+Additional editions include a New Buffs edition for incoming students and a community edition for Front Range residents and off-campus community members.

 The writers and editors of CU Boulder Today adhere to journalistic style and commit to correcting any errors of fact.